Alonso de León: Expeditions

 In 1684, French explorer La Salle led an ill-fated expedition which was intended to establish a colony at the mouth of the Mississippi River.
 Instead, the colonists ended up on the Texas coast, where La Salle established a settlement.
 When Spanish leaders received word that the French had founded a settlement in the northern portion of their territory, De León was chosen to lead the effort to locate and expel the French colonists.

 The first two expeditions, in 1686 and 1687, yielded no evidence of the French colony.
 One Frenchman, Jean Gery, was captured during the third expedition in 1688.
 It was during De León's fourth expedition, in 1689, that he finally discovered La Salle's settlement, which had been abandoned by that time.

 Political offices and later life

 De León served as mayor of Cadereyta from 1667 to 1675.
 He was governor of Nuevo León from 1682 to 1684.
-In 1687, he was appointed governor of the region of Coahuila.
+In 1687, he was appointed governor of Nueva Extremadura, New Spain.

 He was involved in establishing San Francisco de los Tejas in 1690, the first Spanish mission in East Texas.
 In doing so, he blazed the trail for much of the Old San Antonio Road.
 During his expeditions, he named several Texas rivers, including the San Marcos River, the Guadalupe, the Medina, the Nueces, and the Trinity.

 De León died in Coahuila on March 20, 1691.